-Plaintiff.
-As a result of at least Plaintiff's continuous and extensive use of the ; Plaintiff's marketing, advertising, and sales of its ; and the highly valuable goodwill, secondary meaning, and fame acquired as a result, Plaintiff owns trade dress rights in the design and appearance of its , which consumers have come to uniquely associate with Plaintiff.
-Plaintiff has trade rights in the overall look, design, and appearance of the 16. , which includes the design and appearance of the curvature, shape, and expansive nature of the ; the design and appearance of the ; the design and appearance ; and the design, appearance, and placement and of the positioning of the , just to name a few (collectively referred to herein as Exemplary images of Plaintiff's are shown below: Exemplary Images of Plaintiff's
+- 10. As outlined above, Plaintiff has designed, manufactured, marketed, and sold through license a successful toy board. - 11.
+The design of Plaintiff's toy board is distinctive and non-functional and identifies to consumers that the toy boards originate from or are authorized by Plaintiff.
+As a result of at least Plaintiff's continuous and extensive use of the designs of its toy board; Plaintiff's marketing, advertising, and sales of its licensed toy boards; and the highly valuable goodwill, secondary meaning, and fame acquired as a result, Plaintiff owns trade dress rights in the design and appearance of its toy boards, which consumers have come to uniquely associate with Plaintiff. - 12.
+Plaintiff has trade rights in the overall look, design, and appearance of the Montesorri Wooden Busy Board sold under license and identified by Amazon ASIN B0CB3P9CBP, which includes inter alia the design and appearance of the shape and components provided on the toy board; the design and appearance of the battery compartment for the toy board; and the design and appearance of the packaging for the toy board as shown above (referred to herein as the "Toy Board Trade Dress").